Chief Sealth, Cleveland, & Rainier Beach High School Students and Families:

 - Attend the COMPASS Improvement Workshop series (unless you have placed into college-level math and/or English based on your COMPASS or ACT scores).

-- Attend START New Student Orientation to register for fall quarter classes.
+- Attend START New Student Orientation and register for fall quarter classes by June 24, 2016.

-- Graduate from Chief Sealth or Cleveland High School in June of your senior year.
+- Graduate from Chief Sealth, Rainier Beach, or Cleveland High School in June of your senior year.

-- Attend the 13th Year Bridge Program from September 9th-11th, 2014.
+- Attend the 13th Year Bridge Program from September 13-15th 2016.
 During the Bridge Program, students are acclimated to the college campus, learn about student success strategies and campus resources, as well as meet instructors, staff, and peers.

 The 13th Year Promise Scholarship covers tuition for one academic year.
 The Scholarship is a "last dollar scholarship," meaning that any eligible financial aid will be applied first, and then the 13th Year Scholarship will cover any remaining unpaid tuition.
 The scholarship only covers the first three quarters (fall, winter, and spring) attended at South Seattle College and cannot be dispersed or saved for summer quarter or future quarters at South.
 If you do not attend South during any of the three quarters of eligibility, the scholarship cannot be recovered.